jan-vince/smallgdpr/README.md

 You can edit title and content of cookies bar.

-If you want, you can allow default CSS styles.
+If you want, you can select from pre-defined CSS styles.

 #### Buttons